 Buy the XPS 13

-The Surface Pro 7 starts at $600 for the tablet alone with a Core i3, 4GB of RAM, and a 128GB solid-state drive.
-You can spend as much as $2,299 for a Core i7, 16GB of RAM, and a 1TB SSD.
-Add $160 to that for the Type Cover and $100 for the Surface Pen.
+You can get a tablet-only Surface Pro 7 for the starting price of $600, which includes a Core i3, 4GB of RAM, and a 128GB solid-state drive.
+If you have a higher budget, you can shell out $2,299 for a Core i7, 16GB of RAM, and a 1TB SSD.
+If you want to accessorize with some extra features, you can buy the Type Cover for $160 or the Surface Pen for $100.

 The XPS 13 has a significantly more expensive price range with the base model costing $999.
 You can get a Core i3, 8GB of RAM, a 256GB SSD, and a non-touch FHD+ display for this price.
 For the wealthier folks, you can upgrade to a Core i7, 32GB of RAM, a 2TB SSD, and a 4K+ touch display for $2,499.
 It all depends on your means.

 At the end of the day, we find the Dell XPS 13 to be the superior product.
 Although the Surface Pro 7 is a fantastic, lightweight 2-in-1 tablet and computer and offers easy portability and transportability, the XPS 13 is undoubtedly more powerful overall.
 11th-generation processors accompany this model for optimal functionality and performance, increased connectivity (including the new Thunderbolt 4), and a slew of configurations.
 You’ll get more bang for your buck with the XPS 13 as it’s higher-quality performance and guaranteed durability.

 - Surface Laptop 4: Everything we know so far about Microsoft’s next laptop

 - The best budget laptops for 2021

 - Best cheap Best Buy laptop deals for April 2021

 - Lenovo ThinkPad X12 Detachable review: The Surface Pro has met its match